jolmari/netcore-wcf-service-proxy/README.md

 * ASP.NET Core client that calls is used to demonstrate the use cases
 * .NET Core -> .NET 4.6 dependency resolving through Nuget packages

-# Improvements still to be done
-1. Improve the UI to a simple ASP.NET Core App
-2. Inversion of Control
-3. Multiple Wcf Endpoints
-4. Config files & IOptions
-5. Secret Manager (dev) & Environment Variables (prod)